douglas-gibbons/douglas-gibbons.github.io/_posts/2017-07-11-starting-a-company.md

 A lot of the startups these days use [Wix](https://www.wix.com/) instead, however it's not Open Source.
 I favour [jekyll](https://jekyllrb.com/).
 You might even see the similarity between [this jekyll theme](https://jekyll-demos.github.io/Arcana-Jekyll-Theme/) and [my company website](https://trafero.io) if you look hard enough.

 Jekyll is open source and free, but will probably require you to do some HTML editing, as well as learning [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-The silver lining to this clolud is that you might be able to [host your jekyll site on Github](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) for free.
+The silver lining to this cloud is that you might be able to [host your jekyll site on Github](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) for free.

 ![png](/assets/website.png)